 Mitts and Slippers

 Runners and others who spend a lot of time on their feet, suffering from issues like plantar fasciitis, may benefit from slippers, such as the dpl® Slipper.

 More dpl® Products for Athletes

 Red light and infrared light therapy can provide pain relief benefits to anyone, but especially athletes.
-Using light therapy treatments in combination with your current workout regimen could help you see better results and less muscle soreness overall.
-Explore our full selection of pain relief products to find the right treatment device for your active lifestyle.
+Using light therapy in combination with your current workout regimen could help you see better results and less muscle soreness overall.
+Explore our full selection of pain relief products to find the right device for your active lifestyle.